Centered on Community

 Albion Scholarships and Awards

 It is our policy that students may receive no more than one major merit-based scholarship and smaller departmental scholarships will be limited.
 Departmental scholarships are defined as those between $500 and $3,000.
 The student financial services office will work to provide the best scholarship offer for the student.

-Additionally, no student may be awarded Albion College funds that, when coupled with external awards, exceed the total cost of tuition, room, and board.
+Additionally, no student may be awarded Albion College funds that, when coupled with external awards, exceed the total cost of tuition,fees,meals,and housing.
 Occasionally, Albion must reduce institutional grants and possibly other sources of aid in order to accommodate external funds.
 However, your net cost of attendance will not change.

-In most cases you will be notified of any merit-based or talent-based scholarships before you receive your official financial aid award letter.
+In most cases you will be notified of any merit-based or talent-based scholarships before you receive your official financial aid award notification.
 There are circumstances that may alter the composition of your package, such as a new source of aid or an immediate change in your financial situation.
 A few examples are listed below: